dyrel78/INFO_201/milestone1/milestone1.md

 ### __Customer Checkout Process__
 * **Stakeholders:** Customers intending to purchase, administrators
 * **Description:** Customers must be able to go through with the transaction of products and pay with credit card and PayPal.
-* **Justification :** Client has asked it to be conventional.
+* **Justification:** Client has asked it to be conventional.
 Also customers must be able to purchase products they have chosen online in order for their need to be met and an online site to be justified.
 * **Priority:** Must have - Client requests an online alternative to their store, checkout needed to purhase things online.